Logo preload

 To shine more light on the advantages of data-driven safety, Dodge Report invited Fulcrum VP Jake Freivald to contribute his thoughts.
 For data to be useful in driving safety and training initiatives, Freivald says, it must be structured according to these three key criteria:

-Cloud-connected and requiring no-code, Fulcrum’s Field Inspection Management platform addresses these three criteria head-on by modernizing mobile construction safety inspections.
-By making safety inspection data digital, pervasive, and reliable, the platform allows for information to be correlated and connected within and between data points with other program elements, unleashing the power of the data already being collected to produce the insights and metrics you need to determine, structure, and measure your safety training needs.
+Cloud-connected, Fulcrum’s field inspection management platform addresses these three criteria head-on by modernizing mobile construction safety inspections.
+By digitizing safety inspection data and ensuring its ubiquity and reliability, the platform facilitates the correlation and connection of information.
+It does so both within individual data points and across various elements of the program.
+This approach unlocks the potential of the data already collected.
+It generates the insights and metrics necessary to identify, organize, and evaluate your safety training requirements.

 Download our datasheet on Modernizing mobile construction inspections for a quick preview of Fulcrum’s platform.